kublasean/kublasean.github.io/notes/_posts/2018-12-14-nba-twitter-graphs.markdown

 responses ourselves.
 We can let the wrapper do that for us.
 We will have to create app-credentials through Twitter in order to use the API however.
 Follow [python-twitter's docs](https://python-twitter.readthedocs.io/en/latest/getting_started.html) in order to do so.
 All you need is a Twitter account, no special privileges necessary.

-With credentials in hand we can create an instace of the Twitter API.
+With credentials in hand we can create an instance of the Twitter API.
 {% highlight python %}
 import twitter